Self-service purchase FAQ

 Data created from products bought through self-service purchase is owned and controlled by the organization.

 How do I centralize the purchases made through self-service purchase?

-Admins can assign existing licenses or purchase additional subscriptions of Power Platform products (Power BI, Power Apps, and Power Automate) through existing agreements and pricing for users assigned to self-service purchases.
+Admins can assign existing licenses or buy additional subscriptions of self-service purchase products through existing agreements and pricing for users assigned to self-service purchases.
 After assigning these centrally purchased licenses, admins can then request that the purchasers cancel their existing subscriptions.
-Microsoft is exploring ways to simplify and streamline this process for admins in the future.

 Where does the admin see self-service purchases?

-Global and billing admins can see subscriptions bought through self-service purchase in Billing > Your products in the Microsoft 365 admin center together with all other subscriptions purchased through central procurement.
-They can filter the list to just the subscriptions purchased through central procurement or include subscriptions bought through self-service purchase.
+Global and billing admins can see subscriptions bought through self-service purchase in Billing > Your products in the Microsoft 365 admin center.
+They can filter the products list to only show the subscriptions purchased through central procurement, or to include subscriptions bought through self-service purchase.

 Admins can see the product, purchaser name, subscription purchased, expiry date, order history, the purchase price, and assigned users.